kbmackenzie/mewlix/README.md

 greet(10)
 ```

-As is the nature of esotering languages, Meowscript is a joke language and not designed for practical use.
+As is the nature of esoteric languages, Meowscript is a joke language and not designed for practical use.

+It's also still under development, so no releases yet. \_(:3」∠)\_

 Still, I'll write documentation for it, solely because I can't contain the urge to.